5-Hydroxyeicosanoid dehydrogenase: Enzymology

 The reaction appears to follow a ping-pong mechanism.
 It is fully reversible, readily converting 5-oxo targets to their corresponding 5(S)-hydroxy counterparts.
-The direction of this reaction is dependent on the level of NADP^{+} relative to that of NADPH: a) cells bearing high NADP^{+}/NADPH ratios convert 5-hydroxy fatty acids which they make or are presented with to 5(S) fatty acids; b) cells bearing low NADP^{+}/NADPH ratios convert little or none of the 5-hydroxy fatty acids which they make or are presented with to 5-oxo fatty acids and rapidly reduce the 5-oxo fatty acids which they are presented with to the corresponding 5(S)-hydroxy fatty acids.
+The direction of this reaction is dependent on the level of NADP^{+} relative to that of NADPH:

 Alternate 5-oxo-ETE producing pathways

 The immediate metabolic precursor to 5(S)-HETE, 5(S)-hydroperoxy-6S,8Z,11Z,14Z-eicosatetraenoic acid 5(S)-HpETE, can be converted to 5-oxo-ETE in a non-enzymatic dehydration reaction or chemical lipid peroxidation reactions.
 The physiological occurrence and relevancy of these reaction pathways has not been ascertained.

 Cellular distribution

 Since 5-HEDH has not been defined biochemically or genetically, studies on its distribution have been limited to examining the ability of cells or cell microsomes to make 5-oxo-ETE from 5(S)-HETE.
 A wide variety of cell types possess this activity including blood neutrophils, monocytes, eosinophils, B lymphocytes, and platelets; airway epithelial cells, airway smooth muscle cells, vascular endothelial cells, and monocytes differentiated in vitro to dendritic cells; and cancer cell lines derived from many of these cells or from prostate, breast, and colon cancer cells.